practicalli/spacemacs/snippets/clojure-lsp/custom-snippets.md

 `${1:default-value}` is the form of a placeholder for tab stop 1.
 When the cursor tabs to tab stop 1, the default-value text is highlighted and replaces as soon as characters are typed.

+Placeholder text is not replaced for `$0` tab-stop, as the snippet interaction is effectively over at this point.

 The `deftest` custom snippet shows examples of placeholders for three tab stops.

 ```clojure